-Stanford offers two freshman application options: Restrictive Early Action and Regular Decision.
 We evaluate applications in the same way whether you apply early or regular.
-We do not give an advantage to early applications, so we recommend you apply whenever you feel your application is ready.
+We do not give an advantage to early applications, so we recommend you apply when you feel your application is ready.

-Regular Decision is Stanford's traditional application option.
-Most applicants and admitted students apply during Regular Decision.
+Regular Decision is Stanford's traditional decision plan.
+Most students and a majority of admitted students apply during this round.

 Restrictive Early Action

-- Applicant is deferred to Regular Decision and will receive a final decision by April 1.
+- Your application is deferred to Regular Decision, and you will receive a final decision by April 1.

 Stanford's philosophy is to make final decisions whenever possible.
-As a result, only a small percentage of Restrictive Early Action applicants is deferred.
+As a result, Stanford defers only a small percentage of Restrictive Early Action applications to Regular Decision.

 Restrictive Early Action Policy

-- Applicants do not apply to any other private college/university under their Early Action, Restrictive Early Action, Early Decision or Early Notification program.
+- If you apply to Stanford with a decision plan of Restrictive Early Action, you may not apply to any other private college or private university under their Early Action, Restrictive Early Action, Early Decision, or Early Notification plan.

-- Applicants may apply to other colleges and universities under their Regular Decision option.
+- If you apply to Stanford under Restrictive Early Action, you may apply to other colleges and universities under their Regular Decision plan.

-- The student may apply to any public college/university with a non-binding early application option.
+- any public college or public university with a non-binding early application plan or early application deadline.

-- The student may apply to any college/university with a non-binding rolling admission process.
+- any college or university with a non-binding rolling admission process.

-- The student may apply to any college/university with an early deadline for a scholarship or special academic program, as long as:
+- any college or university with an early deadline for a scholarship or special academic program, as long as:

 - in order to be considered for the scholarship or program, the student must apply in the early round or by an early deadline.

-If you are considering applying early to another college/university whose early application option does not appear to qualify as an exception, please email email@example.com for clarification.
-In your email, include the page link to the early application option you are considering as well as the website description of the program’s application deadlines and requirements.
+If you are considering applying early to another college or university whose early application plan does not appear to qualify as an exception, please email email@example.com for clarification.
+In your email, include the page link to the early application plan you are considering and copy and paste the website description of the program’s application deadlines and requirements.